Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 ### StencilMask or StencilOut Shader
 <img width = "400" src="images/URP_image011.png">

 Set the `Stencil Mode` to add the stencil function.
-By using the stencil function, you can create an expression such as "eyebrows that penetrate the bangs", which is often used in anime and illustration expressions.
+By using the stencil function, you can create an expression such as **eyebrows that penetrate the bangs**, which is often used in anime and illustration expressions.

 1. `Off` : Turns off the stencil function.
 2. `StencilOut` : Assign the material to use as the transparent part.
 It must be paired with some `StencilMask` materials.
-In the below example, this is the material used for the "Bangs" part, so the "Eyebrows" part looks transparent.
+In the below example, this is the material used for the **Bangs** part, so the **Eyebrows** part looks transparent.
 3. `StencilMask` : Assign the material to use as the part that is drawing through the surface in front.
 It must be paired with a `StencilOut` material.
-In the below example, you can assign it to the material for the "Eyebrows" part.
-It will always show through the "bangs" part.
+In the below example, you can assign it to the material for the **Eyebrows** part.
+It will always show through the **bangs** part.

 <img width = "800" src="images/URP_image036.png">